What are blood groups

 The Givers/Receivers chart shows the compatibility of different blood groups.
 For example, an A negative patient may receive blood from an O negative or an A negative donor.

 - Rh(D) negative patients should not normally receive Rh(D) positive red cells, this is particularly important in women of childbearing age.

 - Type O is the most common blood type with around 50% of New Zealanders having this blood group.

 - Type O negative donors are referred to as "the universal donors" because in an emergency their red cells can be transfused to people who have any blood type.
 Because any patient can receive type O negative blood, there is a particular need for O negative donors to give regularly

 Play an online game of blood transfusions on the Nobel Prize website to learn more about blood typing and transfusions.

-Also see Resources for teachers for learning aids to use in the classroom to educate students about blood.
+Also see the Education section for learning aids to use in the classroom to educate students about blood.

 Frequency of blood groups and recommended donation to give by blood group